raspberrypilearning/experiment-design/en/step_1.md

 ### Get inspiration

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-**A quote from a 2021/22 winner.** The idea of this experiment came to us when we checked the previous projects and we came across the Juno team’s experiment from Spain.
+**A quote from a 2021/22 winner:** "The idea of this experiment came to us when we checked the previous projects and we came across the Juno team’s experiment from Spain."
 </p>

 --- task ---